1391819/japanese-language-renshuu/README.md

 ## About

-A simple CLI based application aimed towards helping foreign students using the Genki book series learn the Japanese language.
+A simple CLI based application aimed towards helping foreign students using the Genki book series learn the Japanese language (full book or lesson by lesson review).

-Please note that the following software has been built in the middle of my study abroad program at Nagoya University of Foreign Studies as a practicing tool (i.e., the amount of verbs were getting a bit out of hand so I wanted something that could help me memorise them).
+Please note that the following software has been built in the middle of my study abroad program at Nagoya University of Foreign Studies as a practicing tool.
+The amount of verbs were getting a bit out of hand so I wanted something that could help me memorise them.
 At the moment it is still incomplete, and a lot of things are still missing.
 However, I would like to further work on it as soon as I have the will and motivation to continue my Japanese language studies.

 ## Stack